WPitera/Show-Recommendation-System/README.md

 - **Interactive Interface:**
   Built with Gradio, enabling users to add anime to a personal list, clear the list, and fetch recommendations with the click of a button.

+- **Cosine Similarity**
+  In an inner product space containing two non-zero vectors, cosine similarity serves as a way of determining the similarity of the two vectors
+  Cosine similarity is found by taking the dot product of the two vectors and dividing by the product of their magnitudes

+- **Embedding**

 ---
 ## Content